 The last count took place in February 2017.
 The next count is scheduled for January 23-29, 2019 and includes anyone who says they slept or will sleep outside on the night of Wednesday, January 23, 2019.

 What is the purpose of the Homeless Street Count?

-The Homeless Street Count is an effort to learn more about the individuals and families experiencing homelessness on a given night in Portland/ Multnomah County.
-It captures a snapshot of those who are "unsheltered"--sleeping outside, in a car or abandoned building--on a given night.
+The Homeless Street Count is an effort to learn more about the individuals and families experiencing homelessness on a given night in Multnomah County.
+It captures a snapshot of those who are "unsheltered" – sleeping outside, in for example, a car or abandoned building, in tents/campgrounds – on a given night.
 In combination with the One Night Shelter Count (see below), which is conducted on the same night, it provides important information about the level of homelessness in our community and the need for services.

 What is the One Night Shelter Count?

-The One Night Shelter Count (ONSC), gathers information on people sleeping in (or turned away from) emergency shelters, motels, and transitional housing as well as those receiving rent assistance and permanent supportive housing who would otherwise be homeless without that subsidy.
-It is conducted on the same night as the Street Count.
+The One Night Shelter Count (ONSC) gathers information on people sleeping in emergency shelters, motels, and transitional housing.
+It is conducted on the same night as the Homeless Street Count.

 Who coordinates the counts?

-Why does Portland/Multnomah County conduct a Homeless Street Count?
+Why does Multnomah County conduct a Homeless Street Count?

 What geographic areas does the Homeless Street Count cover?